In addition to full text search, you can search using common search operators combined with data property keywords and values to narrow your results.

 Topics covered in this article:

-Beginning an advanced search
+Performing an advanced search

-You can perform an advanced search from your Zendesk agent interface,
+You can perform an advanced search from your Zendesk agent interface.

-To begin an advanced search
+To perform an advanced search

 - Click the Search icon () in the upper-right of the top toolbar.
+You can also hover your mouse over the +Add button and choose Search from the drop-down menu.

 - When the search results appear, click the Tickets, Users, Articles, or Organizations tab to filter the results.